-Richard wakes up in a strange place filled with his own forgotten memories, and you’ll help him remember in this game that combines narrative and action elements.
-The artwork is amazing and will immerse you in a first-person adventure where enigmatic creatures roam.
-An experience that’s both cerebral and emotional, set in a surrealist world filled with complex puzzles.
+Richard wakes up in strange place filled with his own forgotten memories.
+You're sure to love this game that combines narrative and action elements.
+The artwork is amazing, and will immerse you in a first-person adventure where enigmatic creatures roam.
+An experience that's both cerebral and emotional, set in a surrealist world filled with complex puzzles.

 Here’s a game that’s hard to pigeonhole!

 A narrative game, action-adventure, and a puzzler all at once, and all in first person.
 It might seem a bit confusing, but don’t let that put you off: Unknown Fate is a fantastic, well-designed game that’s filled with surprises every step of the way.

 Published by 1C Company and developed by a team of two brothers (and nobody else!) who founded Marslit Games in Tuscany, Unknown Fate is their first game, and transports you away into a unique mythological world.

 You play as Richard, a man who has lost his memory and been teleported into another dimension inhabited by supernatural beings.
 But you’ll never see his face, because Richard… is you.